Did you know there is more to Scotland than the Isle of Skye and Edinburgh?

 Before I started planning my trip to Scotland, I knew I wanted to explore Scotland’s off-the-beaten-path locations, but I couldn’t find much in the way of information online.
 With just one week to explore, I settled on the Inner and Outer Hebrides, using Oban as my ferry port and flying in and out of Glasgow.

-I’ve gathered my tips for the Hebrides in Scotland including how to get there, which islands to visit, things to do, where to stay and more!
+This must-read travel guide for the Hebrides Islands in Scotland covers how to get there, which islands to visit, things to do, where to stay and more!

 Travel Tips for Visiting the Hebrides in Scotland

 My trip started with an overnight layover in London’s Heathrow airport — a common hub for those traveling from the West Coast of the United States — so I scoured the internet for an inexpensive hotel with easy transportation to and from Terminal 5.